 There are several loyalty airport lounge access programs that allow you to use the Premier Lounge.
 Before entering the check-in lobby, there is a sign at the door indicating which airlines give access to their premium and first-class passengers.

-Just like the overall Jakarta airport design, the interior finish of the lounge is slightly outdated.
+The interior finish of this Jakarta airport lounge needs a bit of an update.
 With the many marble counters and wood ceilings, it reminds you the peak of Jakarta development in the 1970s.

 Food and Drink

-I’m an Indonesian, so perhaps I am biased, but I think it’s difficult to find mediocre food in this country!
+I’m an Indonesian citizen, so perhaps I am biased, but I think it’s difficult to find mediocre food in this country!
 And Premier Lounge is no different.
 The food is good.

 - Wi-Fi: Premier Lounge offers free Wi-Fi, which is quite fast.
 Ask for the password to access it.

-- Electrical Outlets: Very limited.
-I saw a few located out of reach of the seating area.
-I opted to sit in the business center table to charge my phone using the USB port in one of the computers.
+- Electrical Outlets: I saw a few located out of reach of the seating area.
+I opted to sit at the business center table to charge my phone using the USB port in one of the computers.

 - Reflexology Foot Massage and Back Massage: Available at an additional cost.
-Ask at check in for details and appointments.
+Ask at check-in for details and appointments.
 The posted rate is IDR 80,000 per 30 minutes, or about $6.
-Only Indonesian Rupiahs are accepted!
+Indonesian Rupiahs only!

-- Showers: They only have one shower stall and it doesn’t seem to be checked very often.
-It was a very muggy and humid room, and the steam from the shower didn’t get exhausted out of the room.
+- Showers: They have one shower stall and it doesn’t seem to be checked very often.
+It was a very humid room because the steam from the shower didn’t get exhausted out of the room.
 I noticed mildew buildup in some places.
 Generic shampoo bottles are scattered around the shower stall.
 Ask an attendant for a clean towel.

-If you want access to this lounge, get a Priority Pass today and walk right in!
+If you want access to this Premier Lounge Jakarta, get a Priority Pass today and walk right in!